kingstondoesit/Nodemailer-Client/README.md

 ## Usage

-To send emails with customized content, modify the `mailOptions` object in `customMail.js` to specify the recipient, subject, and HTML body of the email.
-You can style and add custom scripts to the html markup too.
+To send emails with customized content, modify the `mailOptions` object in `customMail.js`.
+Fill in your email details, specify the recipient(s), email subject, and populate the HTML body with your intended message.
+You can add custom styles and scripts to the html markup too.

 Example configuration in mailOptions: